bytebase/bytebase.com-old/content/docs/change-database/synchronize-schema.md

    <hint-block type="info">

-   In the Enterprise Plan, you can set a special schema version from migration history list.
+   In the Enterprise Plan, you can select an arbitrary schema version from the migration history.
+In other plans, you can only select the latest schema version.

    </hint-block>